top of page

 Gimme a Break!

-Learning is a marathon, not a sprint, and our young learners need regular pit stops.
+Learning is a marathon, not a sprint, and our kids need regular pit stops.
 Introduce short brain breaks that involve playful activities like stretching, dancing, or even some controlled breathing exercises.
 These breaks refuel their attention spans and give their executive functioning a delightful workout!

 Ready, Aim, Fire